Halifax Jazz Festival: 2022

 The 2022 event was held from July 12–17 in downtown Halifax.

 2023

 The 2023 event was held from July 11–16.
 Performers include Feist, Fleet Foxes, Sudan Archives, Digable Planets, Shaggy, BadBadNotGood, and Jenn Grant.
 A standard pass cost $215.56 CAD, while a Fusion Pass cost $322.04 CAD.

 2024

 The 2024 event was held from July 9-14th.
 Matt Andersen was the headline performer.
 Other performers included Killer Mike, Fitz and the Tantrums, Emmylou Harris, and The War and Treaty.

 The 2024 Jazz Labs lineup took place from July 10-13, and included events such as African Drumming with Henry Bishop, Exploring Jazz standards Workshop, Inside the Music: Maryna Krut, and Razzmatazz for Kids (with the latter two being held at the Central Library, located on Spring Garden Road).
 The 2024 Creative Music Workshop was held from July 6-14, and took place at the Nova Scotia Community College campus located in Dartmouth, Nova Scotia.

+2025

+The 2025 event was held from July 15-20th.
+Main stage performers included Big Boi, St. Vincent, Iron and Wine (with Sarah Harmer), The Decemberists (with Goldie Boutilier), Adam Baldwin, and The Jenny Wren.
+Additional performances also took place at the Lighthouse Arts Centre, and included Femi Kuti & The Positive Force, Renee Rosnes with the Mike Murley Trio, Endea Owens, and Bill Frisell.